 Benefit #2: Industry Experienced Instructors

 ATA College only hires instructors that have industry experience.
 Our instructors are well versed in Fiber Optics Technology, have started in entry-level positions, and worked for organizations in the community to acquire the skills for success in this job role.
 Instructors can show you step-by-step the processes of Fiber Optics cabling, splicing, and testing, answer any questions you may have, and help guide you toward a career as a Fiber Optics Technician.

 Benefit #3: Career Services

-ATA College prides itself in finding the right job to match your talent, skills, and passion.
-We prepare you for the intimidating interviews, follow-up emails, how to dress during an interview, proper resume building and formatting, and prepare for the questions that will inevitably be asked of you during the multiple interview process.
-We also keep in touch with community organizations that are looking for graduates like you to hit the ground running as a Fiber Optics Technician.
+ATA College prides itself on finding the right job to match your talent, skills, and passion.
+We prepare you for intimidating interviews, follow-up emails, how to dress, proper resume building and formatting, and the questions that will inevitably be asked during the multiple interview process.
+We also keep in touch with community organizations looking for graduates like you to hit the ground running as Fiber Optics Technician.

 Want to Learn More?